valentinpi/lattice-watering/README.md

 - Use TypeScript instead of JavaScript in teh frontend.
 - The TinyDTLS library comes with a weak PRNG, replace it with a tough one.
 - Improve the Rust proxy server.
 A possible larger project could be to build a very good and easy to use DTLS library with support for multiple platforms such as Node JS, since no library currently really accomplishes that.
+- The `proxy` does not verify ECDSA keys, handle `tinydtls` events and does not discard connected devices, meaning that the `sessions` vector will have run out of space at some point.
+This was made so due to time constraints.
+Regular restarts could fix this issue.